egovernments/DIGIT-UI-LIBRARIES/flutter/README.md

 # Flutter Common UI Widgets

-A collection of common widgets for Flutter, designed to streamline UI development by providing easy-to-use and customizable components.
+Digit UI Components is a collection of common Flutter widgets designed to simplify UI development.
+These components offer easy-to-use and customizable features to enhance UI design and streamline the development process.

 ## Installation